 With certifications to Quality Management System ISO 9001 and Environmental Management System ISO 14001, the company’s microbiology laboratory was also awarded UKAS accreditation in 1992; the first non-government laboratory in the UK to achieve this standard.
 Evans Vanodine holds a Best Environmental Practice Award in the Northwest Business Environment Awards and an International Trade Award for its approach to international business, making it a truly global sustainable business.

-The broad product range includes over 120 floor and carpet care products such as hard surface and disinfectant cleaners and sanitisers, handcare products, toilet cleaners and descalers and janitorial washroom products.
+The broad product range includes over 120 products, such as floor and carpet care ranges, hard surface and disinfectant cleaners and sanitisers, handcare products, toilet cleaners and descalers and janitorial washroom products.

 Many come in 5ltr containers which can be transferred and used in smaller refillable trigger sprays.